How To Lower Total Alkalinity in a Swimming Pool: No Extra Cost

 Overview of Aeration: Balancing Total Alkalinity and pH

 Aeration is a complicated chemical process.
-It involves pointing the returns upwards and running the pump on high to create surface disturbance, which introduces air.
+It involves pointing the returns upwards and running the pump on high to create a surface disturbance, which introduces air.
 You must go through this process until the perfect natural equilibrium is reached between water and air at the surface.
 If interested, here is the detailed theory behind the aeration process of balancing pH and TA.

 How the Aeration Process Works